 - Apply: Apply the selected calibration map (if the calibration map is on the SSD, the camera applies the map temporarily, and does not import it into the camera). - Create: Create a calibration map.
-For more information, go to "Calibrate Sensor: Manual Capture" on page 156 and "Calibrate Sensor: Auto Capture" on the previous page. - Delete: Delete the selected camera calibration map.
-You cannot delete the factory map. - Rename: Rename the selected calibration map.
+For more information, go to "Calibrate Sensor: Manual Calibration" on page 141 and "Calibrate Sensor: Auto Calibration" on the previous page. - Delete: Delete the selected camera calibration map. - Rename: Rename the selected calibration map.